Genera: A B C D E F G H I J K L M N O P Q-R S T U V W X-Y-Z

 The more southerly states of Massachusetts, Rhode Island, and Connecticut are densely populated (the least densely populated of these three states, Connecticut, had an average of 286 persons per km2 in 2011; Janssen 2013).
 The northern states of Maine, New Hampshire, and Vermont are mostly rural (the most densely populated of these three states, New Hampshire, had an average of 57 persons per km2 in 2011; Janssen 2013).

 This work encompasses all vascular plants (pteridophytes and spermatophytes) at the rank of species, subspecies, and variety growing as established, reproducing populations in wild habitats in the New England states.
 Our data are based solely on herbarium specimens in non-private collections of universities, botanical gardens, arboreta and other publicly accessible collections of nonprofit organizations.
-We have excluded specimens from our records that are spontaneous in gardens, in lawns, in yards, on the grounds of arboreta, nurseries, school campuses, in seeded fields, persistent at old house sites or other plantings, etc. We have also excluded waifs and records for alien plants where the habitat or degree of spreading for woody plants is not specified on the specimen.
+We have excluded specimens from our records that are spontaneous in gardens, in lawns, in yards, under birdfeeders, on the grounds of arboreta, nurseries, greenhouses, school campuses, in seeded fields, persistent at old house sites or other plantings, etc. We have also excluded waifs and records for alien plants where the habitat or degree of spreading for woody plants is not specified on the specimen.
 Also, specimens of alien species where no habitat is provided have been omitted.
 Other checklists and floras commonly include such records.
 A list of Excluded Taxa is provided to detail a large number of taxa reported from our region by other works.
 Hybrids have been included, but forms and other ranks below the level of variety are not.
 Our distribution data are based on voucher specimens primarily in the herbaria of New England.

 The data represented currently by specimens in New England herbaria best depict vascular plant distributions when displayed at the county level.
 Attempting to display such data by the exact geographical coordinates of each collection locality, or even at the township level, distorts the actual distributions.
 By such detailed mapping, patterns tend to reflect concentrated collecting along major highways and clustering near university cities and towns, popular resort areas, and botanical hot spots.
-This was evident from some of the detailed distribution maps produced about 35 years ago by the plant distribution committee (now defunct) of the New England Botanical Club.
+This was evident from some of the detailed distribution maps produced about 40 years ago by a plant distribution committee (now defunct) of the New England Botanical Club.
 The distortions portrayed by such detailed mapping are resolved (smoothed out) by plotting data only at the county level.

 The counties of New England range in size from Bristol County, Rhode Island (65 km2, or 25 mi.2), to Aroostook County, Maine (17,666 km2, or 6,821 mi.2 - land only).
 The great majority of counties, however, are between 1,300 km2 (500 mi.2) and 3900 km2 (1,500 mi.2).
 To reduce the size disparity at the large end, and to depict distributions more evenly, the largest Maine counties are subdivided.
 Penobscot, Piscataquis, Somerset, and Oxford counties have been divided arbitrarily into roughly equal-sized, north and south sectors along township boundaries.
 Aroostook County, the largest county, is divided into three sectors.
 Coös County, New Hampshire, is divided into north and south sectors.
 The division of Coös County isolates the White Mountains, which harbor an alpine flora associated mostly with New England's highest peak, Mount Washington.
 Figure 1 shows the location of states and counties of New England and the subdivisions of the largest counties.